QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Losing Structure
 ----------------

-As a first example of a structured matrix, consider a `sparse arrays <https://docs.julialang.org/en/v1/stdlib/SparseArrays/index.html>`_
+As a first example of a structured matrix, consider a `sparse arrays <https://docs.julialang.org/en/v1/stdlib/SparseArrays/index.html>`_.

 .. code-block:: julia

     A = sprand(10, 10, 0.45)  # random sparse 10x10, 45 percent filled with non-zeros

-    @show nnz(A)  # counts the number of non-zeros invA = sparse(inv(Array(A)))  # Julia won't invert sparse so convert to dense with Array.
+    @show nnz(A)  # counts the number of non-zeros invA = sparse(inv(Array(A)))  # julia won't invert sparse so convert to dense with Array.
     @show nnz(invA);

 This increase from less than 50 to 100 percent dense demonstrates that significant sparsity can be lost when calculating an inverse.